magicmq/pyspigot-documentation/configuration.md

 - `script_config.set(key, value)`: Set a value in the config at the given key.
 Takes a key representing the key to write to and value which is the value to write.
 - `script_config.save()`: This saves the config so that any values you set will be persistent.
-- All methods present [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html) can also be used.
+- For a complete list of methods/functions you can use to retrieve data from a config file, see [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html).

 !> Changes to the config are not saved to the file automatically!
-You *must* call `save` to write changes.
+You *must* call `save` to write changes to the config file.

 # Code Example